jacobgb24/LinkStache/readme.md

 ## Features
 * Profile picture, name, and bio
-* Support for links with icons
+* Support for links and section headers like
-* Section headers
+* Additional support for text, image, and html blocks
 * Customizable style similar to what LinkTree's free version offers.
 (See the schema for what can be customized.)
 * GUI Editor with live preview